 As for additional employees who might have relocated, Global Teams facilitates overseas recruiting and onboarding, as well as supporting ongoing local compliance.
 With international hiring in full gear, your HR and leadership teams can actually say ‘Brain drain?
 Never heard of it.’

-- What you need to know about hiring in Singapore
+Read more on what you need to know about hiring in:

 The world is changing rapidly and businesses need to be agile.
 Whether brain drain and skill shortages are already affecting your country or they’re on their way, it’s important to be aware of the potential risk.
 Plus, working on strengthening retention rates isn’t just beneficial during times of larger strife – it’s the key to building a resilient company where employees want to work.